Knowing what’s going on in your body is essential to making the right decisions when it comes to your health and wellness.

 Based in London, LiveSmart is a digital health platform that’s set out to make health assessments simple, accessible and actionable.
 Combining blood tests, online health reports and remote one-to-one coaching, LiveSmart uses a blend of technology, people power and behavioural change techniques to help people improve their health and wellness.

-Joining us on this episode of HealthRedesigned is Mat Griffiths, Product Manager and UX Designer at LiveSmart.
+Joining us on this episode of HealthRedesigned is Product Manager and UX Designer Mat Griffiths.

 Why does LiveSmart exist?
 What problem are you solving?

 LiveSmart is a digital health service that provides a health assessment with a health coaching program and is proven to make a difference to people's health.
 So the problem that we're solving is that the National Health Service in the UK could be better described as the National Disease Service - it's there for you if you have a problem, for example if you have developed cardiovascular disease, whereas you use LiveSmart if you never want to get to that point where you have cardiovascular disease.

 We provide a health screening where we carry out blood tests along with a lifestyle assessment where we look at your internal health and how your lifestyle is contributing to that.
 Through the app we give you loads of information that gives you a pretty much complete picture of your internal health, and then off the back of that you go into a coaching program where our health coaches are there to support you and to facilitate change so you can avoid chronic disease.

 My part in that is as the product manager and UX lead is that I look at the research of how our customers interpret results, all the way through to how can the digital service help people change their behavior in a supportive and convenient way.